Jigsaw (2017 film): Development and writing

 The original pitch from Stolberg and Goldfinger took place in an oil derrick in the middle of the ocean, so when the players escaped from the room they were trapped in, they ended up finding themselves in the middle of the ocean with no way out.
 However, that element didn't convince Lionsgate and the duo had to present several different pitches until they settled on the idea of telling the story through a time shift storyline like in previous Saw films, but in a different way.
 It was at that point that Jigsaw was greenlit, so Stolberg and Goldfinger spent the following months rewriting and polishing their script.
 Their first draft for the film originally took place outside entirely, taking place in a new world unusual to that from the franchise instead of the usual claustrophobic environment.
 The idea didn't work out and they resolved to set the plot in a barn.

 In July 2016, Michael and Peter Spierig signed on to co-direct the film.
 Charlie Clouser, who provided the score for all previous entries in the Saw series, returned to score Jigsaw.
 Clouser re-imagined the music of the Saw franchise, following the six-year hiatus between Saw 3D and Jigsaw.
 Clouser stated, "this will be an opportunity [for me] to re-imagine how [I] approach the score, and [I] will be trying a more stark, bold, and stripped-down approach that will be more in line with the strong vision that the Spierig brothers are bringing to the table".
 Clouser described the film as a "reinvention" of the series, opining that "the Spierig brothers can deliver a fresh take on the material that will establish a new story line and new characters that can carry the saga into the future".
 The directors further detailed their approach as being "Saw for 2017", and Michael Spierig explained, "It's perhaps not quite as vicious, and more fun.
 But it's still full of gore, that's for sure.
 It's got a really great mystery, and there are very interesting twists".

 Casting and filming

 In January 2017, Laura Vandervoort, Hannah Emily Anderson and Mandela Van Peebles were announced to be part of the cast.
 Vandervoort was drawn to playing Anna due to the character's flaws and for wanting to do her first thriller or horror film.
+Emily Anderson originally signed to play Eleanor Bonneville in three films, but other than Jigsaw, the latter two never materialized, as neither 2021's Spiral or 2023's Saw X continued the storyline direction set by Jigsaw.
 In March, Tobin Bell was confirmed to reprise his role as John Kramer "in some capacity".
 Other cast members, Brittany Allen, Callum Keith Rennie, Matt Passmore, Josiah Black, Shaquan Lewis, Michael Boisvert, and James Gomez were also confirmed.

 With a production budget of $10 million, principal photography took place from early October into November 2016 in Toronto under the working title, Saw Legacy.
 In June 2017, Lionsgate confirmed the official title as Jigsaw.